Western Michigan University

 MISE is one of the most active, externally supported research units at WMU, confers Masters and PhD degrees, and supports the general education mission of the College of Arts and Sciences and the University.
 The MISE mission is to promote quality science education.
 This includes improving the teaching of science in formal and informal settings, both locally and internationally.

 For questions about the position, contact Charles Henderson at firstname.lastname@example.org.

-Applications will be reviewed beginning November 1, 2018 and will remain open until filled.
+Please visit https://wmich.edu/hr/jobs for detailed information and application procedures (posting number 0605144).
+Expected start date is Fall 2020.
+Applications will be reviewed beginning November 4, 2019 and the position will remain open until filled.

 WMU is an Equal Opportunity/Affirmative Action Employer.
 Minorities, women, veterans, individuals with disabilities and all other qualified individuals are encouraged to apply.